JustineCodes/GitHubCopilot/README.md

   - A number of errors, and the last one says. "openai.error.RateLimitError: You exceeded your current quota, please check your plan and billing details."
 So ya that's what's up today.

 - Wednesday the 28th of June
-  - The error means I need to set up a payment plan.
+  - The error means I need to set up a payment plan for use of the API.
+I thought it was part of the ChatGPT fee.
 I can do that.
   - Okay I set that up, still getting error. humm
   - Fixed it!
 I think I needed to wait a few for the billing part to start.
   - With the help of Copilot, I added a quit to my chat loop.
   - I have a rudimentary ChatGPT script in Python.
 Pretty cool.
   - I started building a GUI python script that I plan to build into something I can use to chat with ChatGPT.

+  -Thursday the 29th of June
+    - I found [FreedomGPT](https://freedomgpt.com/) it's supposed to run local, have less restrictions, and be more private.
+[GitHub](https://github.com/ohmplatform/FreedomGPT/) has information.
+    - So I have never used 11 GB of RAM on this laptop before.
+I see why the recommend 16GB RAM.
+    - I like the theory, but not sure this laptop is can run the software very well.
+    - Corrected my secrets file to a name that remove the conflict with python's standard library modules.
+    - I now have a GUI for my ChatBot!
+    - It was interesting, I asked Copilot, "How do I merge my AIChatBot.py with my TestGUI.py" and it showed me how.
+For some odd reason it did change my ChatGPT API engine, but once I updated that things worked as I expected.